 Get Nerdy with Nature

 City Nature Challenge is an annual community science competition for cities across the globe to find and document the plants and wildlife found in urban areas.
-In light of the COVID-19 pandemic, the 2021 challenge is all about collaboration, not competition.
-It is an opportunity for participants to connect with other cities across the nation—and the globe—while exploring the nature found in and around their homes.
+In light of the COVID-19 pandemic, the 2021 challenge was all about collaboration, not competition.
+It was an opportunity for participants to connect with other cities across the nation—and the globe—while exploring the nature found in and around their homes.